BMBS (Notts), MRNZCGP, MSc Hons (Cant)

 MBChB, Dip Obst, Dip Paeds, FRNZCGP

 Danielle was raised in Halswell and graduated from Otago Medical School in 1999.
 After graduation she worked in a wide range of hospital medicine specialities, throughout New Zealand and Australia.
 During this time she gained postgraduate diplomas in Obstetrics and Gynaecology, and in Paediatrics.
 Danielle commenced General Practice in 2006 and has been working at Halswellhealth since then.
 She is a Fellow of the RNZCGP.
 Danielle enjoys all aspects of General Practice, and has a particular interest in women's and children's health.
 Danielle and her partner have 2 young children, with extended family in Christchurch.
 Her interests include walking, tramping, cycle touring, skiing and gardening.
-Danielle is not currently enrolling new patients.
+Danielle is currently enrolling new patients.

 BM(Soton), MRNZCGP, BE(Hons)(Elec)